google/gnxi/gnmi_cli_py/README.md

 ## Dependencies

-The dependencies can be installed to you system python environment or within a virtual environment.
+The dependencies can be installed to either (1) your host's python environment or (2) within a python virtual environment.

 System Python Installation
 ```